DevMizeKR/332project/Weekly Report/Week6.md

  * Write the basic code of master & worker

 ### 2nter21
- * write datailed analysis of other functions of worker
+ * Implement the functions of worker
+ * Implement the test code that check if the sorted result is correct